elaraproject/elaraproject.github.io/README.md

 # Project Elara website

 This is Project Elara's website, the most up-to-date and authoritative source of information about Project Elara.
-This includes the latest research papers and assets and project announcements and news.
+This includes links to the latest research papers and assets, project announcements and news, as well as guides to our work.

 ## Getting started